getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 `type`

-can be either `path`, `url`, or `tags.TAG_NAME`, depending on whether you want to match on paths, URL, or a specific tag.
+: Can be either `path`, which matches on paths, `url`, which matches the specified URL, or `tags.TAG_NAME` which matches the specified tag.

 `pattern`

-The pattern you're matching on (for example, `src/javascript/*` for `path`, `[https://www.example.io/checkout](https://www.example.io/checkout)` for `url`, or `Chrome 81.0.*` for `tags.browser`.
-It supports unix-style [glob syntax](https://en.wikipedia.org/wiki/Glob_(programming)).
+: The pattern you're matching on.
+For example, `src/javascript/*` for `path`, `[https://www.example.io/checkout](https://www.example.io/checkout)` for `url`, or `Chrome 81.0.*` for `tags.browser`.

+: `pattern` matching supports unix-style [glob syntax](https://en.wikipedia.org/wiki/Glob_(programming)).
 For example, `*` to match anything and `?` to match a single character. *This is not a regex.*

 `owners`

-The single owner or space-separated list of owners.
-Each owner is the email of a Sentry user, or the name of a team prefixed with `#` (for example, `#backend-team`).
+: The owner, or list of owners, identified by either the email of the Sentry user or the name of the team, prefixed with `#`.
+Thus, the owner may be example@company.com or example1@company.com example2@company.com or `#backend-team@company.com`.

-Teams and users *must* have access to the project to become owners.
+: Users and teams *must* both have access to the project to become owners.
 To grant a team access to a project, navigate to **Project Settings > Project Teams**, and click 'Add Team to [project]'.

-To grant a user access to a project, the user must be a member of a team with access to the project.
+: To grant a user access to a project, the user must be a member of a team with access to the project.
 To add a user to a team, navigate to **Settings > Teams**, select a team, then click "Add Member".

 Adding a rule from project settings: